arjit-32/Computer-Science-Primer/src/content/articles/git-13.md

 ---
 title: Pull Requests and GitHub Workflow
-meta_title: Understanding Pull Requests and GitHub Workflow in 2025
+meta_title: Understanding Pull Requests and GitHub Workflow | CS Primer
 description: Learn how to create, review, and manage pull requests on GitHub.
 Master the GitHub workflow to collaborate effectively with other developers in 2025.
 author: Arjit Sharma
 series: ["git"]